sdodonnell/worth-rises-database/notes.md

 as either primary or other.
 It currently looks like it’s pulling only if it’s listed as primary
 - Main database screen - data box
   - Linking parents
-  - Did we address the invalid stock tickers for corps trading on an international market?
-Will need to reflect in corporate profile as well
 - Corporate profiles
   - In the Sources section, when it says “Correction: See website,” would it be possible for “website” to hyperlink to the corporate website?